bamurtaugh/spark/examples/Microsoft.Spark.CSharp.Examples/MachineLearning/README.md

 ### 3. Use UDF to Access ML.NET

-We create a User Defined Function (UDF) that calls the *Sentiment* method.
+We create a User Defined Function (UDF) that calls the *Sentiment* method on each yelp review.

 ```CSharp
 spark.Udf().Register<string, bool>("MLudf", (text) => Sentiment(text));